oktadev/okta-blog/_source/_posts/2019-10-23-dangers-of-self-signed-certs.md

 ## The Chain of Trust with Digital Certificates

 Before we continue, let's talk about how a _typical_ certificate works by using a passport analogy.
-A passport (the certificate) is issued by a government body (authority).
+A passport (the certificate) is issued by a government body (the authority).
 A customs agent who trusts the authority can validate the passport.

 I can create my own passport, but no customs agent will validate it - it has no originating authority.
 The same holds true for certificates.

 {% img blog/dangers-of-self-signed-certs/custom-made-passport.png alt:"Custom made passport" width:"800" %}{: .center-image }

 A typical TLS certificate has more than one authority involved.
 A "root certificate authority" that issues an intermediate "certificate authority" (CA), that may issue another intermediate CA, which finally issues the certificate for a site.